chriscrcodes/smart-factory/INSTALL-2.md

     ```
 - Select the query portion and click `Run`

-## Authorize the Factory Assistant to query the database
+## Authorize the Factory Agent to query the database
    - Retrieve the environment following variables you defined in [Part 1 - Provision resources (Edge and Cloud)](./INSTALL-1.md) ==> file `variables.yaml`:
      ```bash
      FACTORY_AGENT_SP_APPID